gemini-testing/vscode-testplane/README.md

 You can configure Testplane using [user and workspace settings](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings).
 Available settings:

-- `testplane.configPath`: The path to the Testplane [configuration file](https://testplane.io/docs/v8/config/main/).
+- `testplane.configPath`: The path to the Testplane [configuration file](https://testplane.io/docs/v8/config/main/);
+- `testplane.env`: Environment variables passed to the Testplane process in addition to `process.env`.